Resources on nonprofit management

 Are you feeling powerless as a nonprofit executive?
 Want to feel invigorated and empowered?
 How about some easy to use resources to jump-start every aspect of your nonprofit?

-I have just the thing for you.
+I have just what you need.
 It is not unusual to feel overwhelmed at the vast array of tasks bombarding you every day when you serve in small to mid-sized nonprofits.
 How can you achieve your mission when you have limited resources, few staff and huge demands on your time?

 I know exactly how you feel.
 I’ve been in your shoes.
 In my first nonprofit, I was the only staff person.
 I was frustrated at how few of the available resources I could adapt to my needs.
 And that’s why all my books, guides, toolkits and training modules are so practical.
 I know they work, because I’ve used them myself.

-I show you how to do that in my book, Nonprofit Management Simplified: Programs and Fundraising.
+I show you how to do that in my book, Nonprofit Management Simplified: Implementing the Core Mission.

 Or maybe, because you are a small organization, you rely on a lot of volunteers but are struggling to corral them.
 Have I got some great tools for you!